Seymapro/swedish_flashcard_maker/README.md

 4.  **AI Word Type Classification:** Another script iterates through each chunk file.
 It sends the content of the chunk to the Google Gemini API with instructions to identify whether each line contains a noun, verb, or phrase.
 The script then saves the AI's response, which should include the original data plus a new 'Type' column, into a corresponding file in a `classified_chunks` directory.
 This script requires a configured Google AI API key.

 5.  **Merging Classified Chunks:** A script reads all the individual classified chunk files from the `classified_chunks` directory, concatenates them using `pandas`, removes potential duplicates, and saves the result as a single, comprehensive CSV file (e.g., `classified_wordlist_all.csv`).
+The script then turns the CSV file into JSON since it's more convenient to name the variables in that way.

 6.  **Generating Prompts:** A script to generate prompt using Gemini.

 7. **Generating Images From the Wordlist CSV File**: This Python script uses Imagen3 the prompts that Gemini created.
+The 'Type' column is also important here since some words are heteronym.

+8. **Generating Sounds From the Wordlist CSV File:**  This Python script uses Elevenlabs API to pronounce Swedish words.

+9. **Creating and Importing .apgk File to Anki:** The script takes Swedish and English words from the JSON file and images and sounds from the files i previously generated.
+I used genanki repository to do so.

 ## Prerequisites